TheNomet/pizzadough_support/README.md

 ### Update Contact Information
 Edit the email addresses in both HTML files:
-- Change `support@pizzadough.app` to your actual support email
+- Change `pizzadough.app@gmail.com` to your actual support email
 - Update any other contact information as needed

 ### Add Your App Store Link